columbia-comp-design/symbol_finder_firestore/README.md

 Note: Here is the [repo](https://github.com/savvaspetridis/symbol_finder) for a version that stores the images locally on your computer

 # Steps for running the webapp on your computer
-1. cloning the repo
+1. Clone the repository
-2. Setting Firstore
+2. Set up Firstore
-3. Setting Google Custom Search API
+3. Set up Google Custom Search API
 4. Install dependencies (libraries)
-5. Running the app
+5. Run the application

-## 1. cloning the repo
+## 1. Clone the repository
 ```shell
 git clone https://github.com/COLUMBIA-COMPUTATIONAL-DESIGN-LAB/symbol_finder_firestore.git
 ```
-## 2. Setting Firestore
+## 2. Set up Firestore
 You can use Visiblends' Firestore database or setup your own Firestore database
 * [Click here to see intructions on how to setup your own Firestore](https://github.com/COLUMBIA-COMPUTATIONAL-DESIGN-LAB/symbol_finder_firestore/blob/master/SettingFirestore.MD)

-### Using Visiblends's Database
+### Using VisiBlends's Database
-1. Ask a Visiblends team member for the Firestore private key
+1. Ask a VisiBlends team member for the Firestore private key
 3. In the root directory of your application, create a file with the name of **symbolFinderSecret.json**
-2. copy and past the key into **./symbolFinderSecret.json** file
+2. Copy and paste the key into **./symbolFinderSecret.json** file
 - The key should look like this on your **./symbolFinderSecret.json** file
 ```js
 // (this one is fake, so don't use it!)